 It refers to your company website URL, related industry, employee number, and location.
 Filling them out in detail increases your credibility to your potential customers—no trusts, no click-throughs.

 4. Customize the call-to-action button:

 The call-to-action button is important to attract your audience to make connections with you.
 Choose one button that aligns with your goal.
 It can be either Visit Website, Contact Us, or other actions.

 According to the official statistics, completed page info drives 30% more presence on LinkedIn.
 Check your page again before launch and see whether you miss any information if you have had a company page.

 Now you can either write an original post, share pieces from other sources or simply say hi.
 If you don’t know what to share, you can start by thinking about the following 5 general LinkedIn post tips:

-- Follow your audience’s lead: Knowing the purpose of maintaining your page, you might wonder what will go into your target audience’s LinkedIn feed.
-They can see their connections’ liked, commented, or shared posts from their connections (it can be YOUR PAGE!).
 So, try to ask for specific people to interact with your posts, such as your colleagues and the sales managers.
-They’re likely to reach your potential clients, and ultimately to create leads from the LinkedIn page.
+They’re likely to reach your potential clients (ie., the specific people‘s connections), and ultimately to create leads from the LinkedIn page.

 Promoting and maintaining your page

 Now you are live on LinkedIn, how do you attract the right audience to promote your freight company?
 LinkedIn Ads is one of the most effective tools to gain quality leads, especially in the B2B sector.